 Some activities, for some people with spinal cord injury, require extra help.
 This shouldn't interfere with your goal to live as independently as possible, but it can mean finding personal care by professional attendants that you trust, in your home, your workplace or at school.
-We're proud of our skilled staff attendants and the support they provide to clients, who tell us, often, how awesome their attendants are.

 Am I eligible for Ministry of Health funded Attendant Services?

 To be eligible for attendant services from any provider in Ontario, you must: